devrev/airdrop-shared/docs/data-extraction.md

 If there's timeout, the snap-in must respond to Airdrop with a message with event type of `EXTRACTION_DATA_PROGRESS`, together with an optional progress estimate when the maximum Airdrop snap-in runtime (13 minutes) has been reached.
-"progress" is the only information emitted in the `EXTRACTION_DATA_PROGRESS` event.

 If the extraction has been rate-limited by the external system and back-off is required, the snap-in must respond to Airdrop with a message with event type `EXTRACTION_DATA_DELAY` and specifying